Home Insurance in Spain (2026 Guide): How It Works for Owners, Tenants & Expats

 FAQs — Home Insurance in Spain

-Is home insurance mandatory?
+Is home insurance in Spain mandatory?

-Does home insurance cover water leaks?
+Does Spanish house insurance cover water leaks?

-Yes, in most standard policies.
+Yes, in most standard policies, subject to conditions.